Naturaily/Naturaily-netlify/_posts/2017-08-17-from-1b-valuation-to-rescue-plan-what-have-happened-to-soundcloud-and-why.md

 ---
-title: From $1B Valuation to Rescue Plan.
-What Have Happened to SoundCloud and Why?
+title: Analysis - what have happened to SoundCloud and why?
 description: >-
   Website loved by many almost collapsed after questionable choices made by its management.
 Will SoundCloud learn from their own mistakes?